lapsumchan/MR2-cML-SuSiE/README.md

 length(subset.idx)
 [1] 157
 ```
 This means that 157 exposures will be jointly analyzed in the subsequent steps.
-Notice that the default used for screening is Bonferroni correction (0.05 divided by the product of number of trait and the number of exposures).
+Notice that the default used for screening is Bonferroni correction (0.05 divided by the product of number of traits and the number of exposures).
 Change the `cutoff` argument if you want to use something different.
-In this case, the cutoff is 0.05 / (2 x 249) ~ 1e-4.
+In this case, `cutoff` is 0.05 / (2 x 249) ~ 1e-4.

 With this, we can extract the exposures which we wish to further investigate:
 ```
 exposure.ids.subset <- exposure.ids[subset.idx]
 ```
-Correspondingly, we can also obtain the sample sizes corresponding to the 157 exposures using:
+and correspondingly, we can also obtain the sample sizes for the 157 exposures using:
 ```
 sample.sizes.subset <- sample.sizes[subset.idx]
 ```